cwcyau/foai-cdt-group-projects/README.md

 - a EIT research mentor(s):for projects in collaboration with EIT, additional members of EIT research staff who will support the project

 ## <a name="teamwork">Team work guidance</a>

-To make collaboration smooth and effective, please follow these shared practices:
+To make collaboration smooth and effective, you are advised to consider and adopt these shared practices:

-Roles & Responsibilities
+- Roles & Responsibilities

-At the start, agree on roles (e.g. literature lead, implementation lead, experiments lead, documentation lead).
+  - At the start, agree on roles (e.g. literature lead, implementation lead, experiments lead, documentation lead).

-Roles can shift as the project evolves — revisit periodically.
+  - Roles can shift as the project evolves — revisit periodically.

-Communication
+- Communication

-Weekly stand-ups (15 min): what was done, what’s next, any blockers.
+  - Weekly stand-ups (15 min): what was done, what’s next, any blockers.

-Use a shared channel (Slack / Teams / Discord / GitHub Discussions) for async updates.
+  - Use a shared channel (Slack / Teams / Discord / GitHub Discussions) for async updates.

-Flag blockers early.
+  - Flag blockers early.

-Milestones & Checkpoints
+- Milestones & Checkpoints

-Break work into mini-milestones (literature survey → prototype → experiments → evaluation → write-up).
+  - Break work into mini-milestones (literature survey → prototype → experiments → evaluation → write-up).

-Assign tasks, deadlines, and acceptance criteria.
+  - Assign tasks, deadlines, and acceptance criteria.

-Hold milestone reviews before external presentations.
+  - Hold milestone reviews before external presentations.

+- Documentation & Knowledge Sharing

+  - Maintain shared notes for literature, design decisions, meeting minutes, and references.

+  - Justify major decisions in writing (with trade-offs).

+  - Use diagrams where helpful.

+- Decision Making & Conflict Resolution

+  - Agree on a decision process (consensus, majority vote, or tie-break by lead).

+  - For disagreements: schedule a short technical debate, weigh pros/cons, involve a mentor if needed.

+  - Always be respectful of others’ time and viewpoints.

+- Time Management

+  - Build in buffer time for debugging and reviews.

+  - Track progress and adjust priorities if deadlines slip.

+- Credit & Authorship

+  - Agree early on how credit will be assigned (for reports, presentations, code).

+  - Keep a log of contributions for transparency.

+  - Ensure all contributors are acknowledged.

+- Sustainability & Legacy

+  - Maintain working versions incrementally.

+  - Before final submission, clean up and document the repo.

+  - Tag a final release with clear versioning and usage instructions.

-Version Control & Coding Practices
+- Version Control & Coding Practices

 Use Git with a clear branching strategy (e.g. main / feature branches).